Alaaeldin-as1405124/Ecommerce/backend/README.md

 ## 5. Services
 Services are usually responsible to get the request, and verify that the user is authorized to do the requested action.
 Then it asks the repository to provide the neccessary data.

-###product.service.ts
+### product.service.ts
-product.service.ts is being used by the router, and once it gets a request it sends the neccesary data to the repo, then returns the proper response with status code.
+product.service.ts is being used by the router, and once it gets a request it sends the necessary data to the repo, then returns the proper response with status code.

 ## 6. Routes
-Routes are usually the routes that are exposed to public to use the api.
+Routes are usually the routes that are exposed to the public to use the api.

 ## 7. Tests